Floyd family, others see inequality in penalties for ex-cops

 Angela Harrelson, an aunt of Floyd’s, said the judge showed favoritism when he allowed the three men to remain free pending sentencing and afterward — although that is frequently done in federal cases.
 Still, she celebrated the guilty verdicts as progress toward holding police accountable for their actions.

 “There’s a lot of triumphs that have been made in pushing forward.
 We are on the right track and police officers are being held accountable,” Harrelson said.
-“For Black and Brown people, we are dismantling the system.
+“For Black and brown people, we are dismantling the system.
 It is peeling away before our eyes.”

 In separate proceedings in state court, Chauvin was convicted of murder and manslaughter and was sentenced to a 22 1/2 years, which is being served at the same time as his federal sentence.
 Lane pleaded guilty in state court to one count of aiding and abetting second-degree manslaughter and is awaiting sentencing there.
 Kueng and Thao face an Oct.
 24 trial on charges of aiding and abetting both murder and manslaughter.